 2. The Chairperson of the Nominations and Elections Committee shall introduce to the membership each individual on the slate of candidates recommended by the Committee.
 After these individuals have been introduced, the President shall call for nominations from the floor in accordance with the accepted procedures.
 In the event of floor nominations, copies of biographical information and statements of candidacy sufficient for all members present must be available, as required by the Nominations and Elections Committee.

-3. Once the nomination process has been completed, the Chairperson of the Nominations and Elections Committee shall announce the schedule and location of the polls, including the availability of online voting.
-The schedule of the voting poll available during the Annual Conference shall be announced during the opening business meeting.
+3. Once the nomination process has been completed, the Chairperson of the Nominations and Elections Committee shall announce the availability of online voting for members who did not vote prior to the business meeting, in addition to the closing time of the online poll.
 The poll shall close no later than 5:00 p.m. on the day preceding the closing business meeting at which the results are to be officially announced.

 South Carolina Association of Student Financial Aid Administrators